stcode09/safepass/README.md

 Sorry, your Master Password cannot be recovered at this time.
 This is to ensure data security, so be sure to remember your Master Password.
 (Future versions will include a recovery option).
 </li>
 <li name="q21"><b>What encryption scheme is used, and how secure is my data?</b><br>
 Your data is ecnrypted using <a href="http://en.wikipedia.org/wiki/Advanced_Encryption_Standard">AES-256 bit encryption</a> (Advanced Encryption Standard).
 This encryption standard is adopted by the U.S. government and is used worldwide.
-The key to encrypt the data is derived from the Master Password using a Password Based Key Derivation Function (PBKDF2 with Hmac SHA1).
+The key to encrypt the data is derived from the Master Password using a <a href="http://en.wikipedia.org/wiki/PBKDF2">Password Based Key Derivation Function</a> (PBKDF2 with Hmac SHA1).
 The key is salted with a randomly generated 256-bit salt using Java's SecureRandom class.
 The encryption is performed with 1024 iterations to encrypt the data.
 This makes brute force attacks more difficult.
 </li>
 </ol>